Learn

 The Alternative Minimum Tax is a parallel tax system that ensures high-income taxpayers pay a minimum amount.
 Here's how it works, who it affects.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 The Alternative Minimum Tax is a parallel tax system that runs alongside the regular income tax.
 It was designed to prevent wealthy taxpayers from using too many deductions and credits to avoid paying taxes entirely.
-In practice, it catches a specific group of taxpayers — particularly high earners in high-tax states and employees exercising incentive stock options; and hits them with a surprise tax bill.
+In practice, it catches a specific group of taxpayers — particularly high earners in high-tax states and employees exercising incentive stock options, and hits them with a surprise tax bill.

 The AMT is a parallel tax calculation that adds back certain deductions (like state and local taxes and ISO stock option spreads) to your income and applies a flat 26-28% rate.
 You pay whichever is higher: your regular tax or the AMT.
 Under the Tax Cuts and Jobs Act (TCJA), higher exemption amounts significantly reduced the number of people affected, but the AMT still catches high earners in high-tax states and employees exercising incentive stock options.